-As the incoming newly-elected President of the Society for Advancement of Management (SAM), it is my distinct honor and privilege to thank you for your contribution to the success of SAM.
+As the President of the Society for Advancement of Management (SAM), it is my distinct honor and privilege to thank you for your contribution to the success of SAM.
 You are probably aware that SAM is the oldest continuously active professional management organization in the world.
 It was founded on November 7, 1912, by colleagues of Frederick W. Taylor, the Father of Scientific Modern Management, in New York City.
 Over more than a century, virtually the whos-who of the world of business and government have been affiliated with SAM, in various capacities such as speakers, members and award-recipients, including President Herbert Hoover, President Ronald Reagan, Peter Drucker, J.W.
 Marriott, Alfred P. Sloan, Gen. Douglas MacArthur, and CEOs of most of the top Fortune 500 companies.
 In its heydays, SAM had 190 campus chapters and 12,200 student members.
 If you had a management role in a company or government in America, you probably were a member of SAM.

 Today, SAM stands at the interface of fostering engagement, sparking innovation and creating impact.
 The highly dedicated International Board of Directors of SAM work hard to keep SAM relevant to the demands of the rapidly changing worlds of business management and management education.

 a) Faculty and research